-Depot names share the same namespace as branches, clients, and labels.
-For example, //foo refers uniquely to one of the depot foo, the client foo, the branch foo, or the label foo; you can't simultaneously have both a depot and a label named foo.
+Depot names share the same namespace as branches, client workspaces, and labels.
+For example, //foo refers uniquely to one of the depot foo, the workspace foo, the branch foo, or the label foo; you can't simultaneously have both a depot and a label named foo.